yuweizhou3/yuweizhou3.github.io/_pages/publications.md

 3. ["Indifference-Zone Relaxation Procedures for Finding Feasible Systems,"](https://arxiv.org/abs/2509.04514) with S. Andradóttir, S.-H. Kim, and C. Park.
 4. ["Analyzing the Effects of Judicial Rotation on Criminal Sentencing: An Operations Management Perspective,"](https://yuweizhou3.github.io/files/JudgeShoppingDraft.pdf) with B. Ata, R. Hester, and LM.
 Wein.
 5. "Feasibility Determination for Subjective Probability Constraints," with T. Kim, S. Andradóttir, and S.-H. Kim.
-6. "Finding a Portfolio of Best Systems for Subjective Constraints," with S. Andradóttir and S.-H. Kim.
+6. "Characterizing Feasibility-Optimality Tradeoffs via Ranking and Selection with Subjective Constraints," with S. Andradóttir and S.-H. Kim.
 7. "A Spatial Queueing Framework for Resource Allocation with Strategic Customer Behavior," with B. Ata, J. Friedewald, Y. Hu, and C. Randa.